cloudmesh/technologies/chapters/tech/elasticsearch.md

 Key Features of elasticsearch are as follows[@fa18-523-70-elasticsearch1]:

-* Distributed and Highly Available Search Engine.
+* Distributed and Highly Available Search Engine
-Each index is fully sharded with a configurable number of shards.
+  * Each index is fully sharded with a configurable number of shards.
 Each shard can have one or more replicas.
 Read / Search operations performed on any of the replica shards.

 * Multi Tenant.
-Support for more than one index.
+  * Support for more than one index.
 Index level configuration (number of shards, index storage).

 * Various set of APIs
-HTTP RESTful API
+  * HTTP RESTful API
-Native Java API.
+  * Native Java API.
     All APIs perform automatic node operation rerouting.

 * Fast time-to value
-Elasticsearch offers simple REST based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for a variety of use-cases.
+  * Elasticsearch offers simple REST based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for a variety of use-cases.

 * High Performance
-The distributed nature of Elasticsearch enables it to process large volumes of data in parallel, quickly finding the best matches for queries.
+  * The distributed nature of Elasticsearch enables it to process large volumes of data in parallel, quickly finding the best matches for queries.

 * Complimentary Tooling And Plugins
-Elasticsearch comes integrated with Kibana, a popular visualization and reporting tool.
+  * Elasticsearch comes integrated with Kibana, a popular visualization and reporting tool.
 It also offers integration with Beats and Logstash, while enable you to easily transform source data and load it into your Elasticsearch cluster.
 A number of open-source Elasticsearch plugins can be used such as language analyzers and suggests to add rich functionality to the applications.

 * Near Real-Time Operations
-Elasticsearch operations such as reading or writing data usually take less than a second to complete.
+  * Elasticsearch operations such as reading or writing data usually take less than a second to complete.
 This lets us use Elasticsearch for near real-time use cases such as application monitoring and anomaly detection.

 * Easy Application Development
-Elasticsearch provides support for various languages including Java, Python, PHP, JavaScript, Node.js, Ruby, and many more.
+  * Elasticsearch provides support for various languages including Java, Python, PHP, JavaScript, Node.js, Ruby, and many more.